-Independent patient champions Healthwatch Cheshire are active members on a number of our decision-making committees and our bi-monthly Governing Body meeting is webcast to encourage and increase opportunity for patient and public involvement.
+Independent patient champions Healthwatch Cheshire are also active members on a number of our decision-making committees and our bi-monthly Governing Body meeting is webcast to encourage and increase opportunity for patient and public involvement.

 Patients and the public are at the heart of everything NHS West Cheshire Clinical Commissioning Group does.
 Our approach to supporting patient and public involvement is spelt out in our Communications and Engagement Strategy 2017-19 and Communications and Engagement Annual Report.

 Regular feedback about the clinical commissioning group’s approach to Patient and Public Involvement is sought from workshops and the patient forums we attend and co-ordinate, such as our Patient Participation Group Chairs and Patient Support Group Forums.

 You Said, We Did